 Net Metering is a system that allows you to send the excess electricity your system produces back to the electricity grid and receive credits that can then be applied to your utility bill.

 Without net metering, a homeowner must pay for the electricity they use at night, when the cloud coverage is too dense, or when snow is covering their panels.
-With net metering, a system can be installed that can cover the entirety of a home’s electrical needs because the system does not need to be producing the exact home usage in real time 24 hours a day, 365 days a year.
+With net metering, a solar panel system can be installed that can cover the entirety of a home’s electrical needs because the system does not need to be producing the exact home usage in real time 24 hours a day, 365 days a year.
 Of course, that kind of real time production would be impossible due to weather and daylight hours.

 HOW DO YOU COLLECT CREDITS?

-When you install solar on your home, your panels produce DC (direct current) power, which is sent through an electrical converter called an inverter.
+When you install solar system on your home, your panels produce DC (direct current) power, which is sent through an electrical converter called an inverter.
 An inverter converts the DC power to AC (alternating current) power that can be used by your house.
 Your house uses the AC power and any excess power is sent out to the grid to power other neighboring homes.

 As the excess power leaves your home, your power meter credits you for this power by spinning backwards instead of forwards.
 These credits are then applied in full retail value as you draw from the grid at night, or in the winter months, when your panels are not producing enough to cover your usage.